 Progress has also been achieved in the area of regional investment integration with developing the Regional Investment Policy Review benchmark study and Regional Investment Policy and Promotion project as actions that can inform the potential measures and initiatives on enhanced regional economic integration in the run-up of the Trieste Summit.

-Progress has also been achieved in the area of regional investment integration.
+In the area of Governance for Growth, progress has been achieved in supporting the Western Balkans judiciaries' reforms through the operationalisation and the activities of the Working Group on Justice and the two regional networks of the judicial training institutions and of the association of mediators from SEE.